FACTBOX-Airlines suspend China flights due to coronavirus outbreak

 * UPS - Cancelled 22 flights to China because of the virus and normal manufacturing closures due to the Lunar New Year holiday.

-* Virgin Atlantic - Extended its suspension of daily operations to Shanghai until March 28.
+* Virgin Atlantic - Suspended daily operations to Shanghai for two weeks from Feb.
+2.

 * Virgin Australia - Said it will withdraw from the Sydney-Hong Kong route from March 2 because it was “no longer a viable commercial route” due to growing concerns over the virus and civil unrest in Hong Kong.